winterstein/sogive-app/README.md

 ## Java: Server Installation

-Not needed for UI edits, but if you want to do backend work...
+Not needed for UI edits, but if you want to do backend database work...

 Recommended minimum system requirements: Linux with > 8gb ram and better than Intel i3